Canadian-Geospatial-Platform/geoview/docs/app/event/LegendsLayerSet/LegendsLayerSet-event-managment.md

   layerName?: TypeLocalizedString;
   type: TypeGeoviewLayerType;
   styleConfig?: TypeStyleConfig;
-  legend: TypeLayerStyles | HTMLCanvasElement | null;
+  legend: TypeVectorLayerStyles | HTMLCanvasElement | null;
 };
 ```

 The `layerPath` parameter is used to link the legend to the layer entry configuration in the map.
 The `layerName` is a bilingual string for display information.
 The `type` tells us how to handle the legend.
 The `styleConfig` parameter contains the configuration settings that describe the style of the legend.
 This can be a simple, a unique value, or a class break configuration.
 Finally, we have the `legend`, whose null value indicates that it is impossible to get a legend for the layer.
 When the type is `ogcWms`, the legend is a `HTMLCanvasElement`.
-Otherwise, it is a `TypeLayerStyles`.
+Otherwise, it is a `TypeVectorLayerStyles`.
 <p>&nbsp;</p>
 <p align="center">
   <img src="./draw.io/LegendsLayerSet-class.drawio.svg" />